tripleee/SmokeDetector-wiki/Commands.md

 These commands require privileges, and have to be posted as a reply to a message of SmokeDetector.

+User-friendly syntax:

+- use `spam` or `rude` or `abusive` or `offensive` for posts that should be flagged as such
+- use `notspam` if the post should not be flagged

+These commands are equivalent to `tpu-` and `fp-`, respectively: see below.

+Complete list:

  - `tp` or `true` - Marks a reported post as true positive.
  - `tpu` or `trueu` - Marks a reported post as true positive and adds the poster to the blacklist.
  - `fp` or `false` - Marks a reported post as false positive.